COx2/audio-plugin-web-ui/README.md

 ## Motivation

-This project has the following motivation: to introduce a method for creating the GUI of audio plugins using web technologies by combining JUCE and CHOC.
+To introduce a method for creating the GUI of audio plugins using web technologies by combining JUCE and CHOC.
 This approach enables flexible and effective GUI prototyping, incorporating multiple technological elements.

 ## Examples